riendegris/bragi_elasticsearch_probe/README.md

 ### Playground

-The playground is a GraphQL IDE
+The playground is a GraphQL IDE.
+It is available at `localhost:8080`

 ### Break down into end to end tests

 ```